romanodesouza/cachebox/README.md

 			idx[ids[i]] = i

 			if err != cachebox.ErrMiss {
-				// Not a miss, so log the error c.logger.Error(errors.Wrap(err, "could not deserialize item"))
+				// Not a cache miss, so log the error c.logger.Error(errors.Wrap(err, "could not deserialize item"))
 			}
 		}